Yooooomi/your_spotify/README.md

 > Songs don't seem to synchronize anymore

 This can happen if you revoked access on your Spotify account.
-To re-sync the songs, go to settings and hit the **Relog to Spotify** button
+To re-sync the songs, go to settings and hit the **Relog to Spotify** button.

 > The web application is telling me it cannot retrieve global preferences